 Although running Prehav Scales, of course, puts up the tone arm, the usual cause of high tone arms - it's not that a tone arm must not be high.
 As a matter of fact, they can't run the Prehav Scale properly without getting high tone arms, you understand; but I'm talking about the mechanism of the pc's always showing up with a high tone arm.
 You know, you process a pc for a week, and then all of a sudden for a week the pc only has a reading of five and a half.
 Well, there's just something wrong in this division.
-The pc is either physically ill and doesn't want to tell you, or the pc has some bug on the subject of the mind and doesn't want to tell you and so on; or the pc is actually getting treatment in between your treatments and doesn't want to tell you.
+The pc is either physically ill and doesn't want to tell you, or the pc has some bug on the subject of the mind and doesn't want to tell you.
 So if you shake those things down during the Preclear Assessment Form to get the withholds off - now, this is not a chatty afternoon over a cup of tea.
 You're just going to go right to it and you're going to get the withholds off on this subject.
+Now, he actually won't mind you getting the withholds off on this subject.
 Be kind of a relief to him as a matter of fact.
-And if he does have withholds on this subject - if he does have withholds on this subject, and if he doesn't get them off, you won't be his auditor.
+And if he does have withholds on this subject, and if he doesn't get them off, you won't be his auditor.
 That's it.